Feature aware covariance estimation, with application to mixtures of chemical exposures: Structural Implications of Feature Aware Covariance Estimation

 \subsection{General Model}

 In the most general case, available meta covariates may consist of continuous or mixed-data types.
 As discussed, for example, there are ample data on properties of chemicals commonly studied in environmental health applications including categorical data such as chemical class and exposure pathway, continuous data such as molecular weight and boiling point, and ordinal data such as water absorption and environmental impact, to name a few.
-Incorporation of generic meta covariates in the CMR framework allows for classical regression-type behavior in the context of covariance estimation.
-Specifically, variables with similar meta covariates will exhibit similar patterns of co-variation with the other variables.
-The more the meta covariates deviate from one another, the more flexibility the CMR prior affords with respect to structure of the prior marginal covariance matrix.
+Incorporation of generic \red{outcome features} in the FACE framework allows for classical regression-type behavior in the context of covariance estimation.
+Specifically, variables with similar \red{outcome features} will exhibit similar patterns of co-variation with the other variables.
+The more the \red{outcome features} deviate from one another, the more flexibility the FACE prior affords with respect to structure of the prior \red{predictive} covariance matrix.